 Natalie has a bachelor’s in communications arts from Wayne State College and a master’s in communications from the University of Nebraska Omaha.

 Outside her role at Outlook, Natalie is a partner in a technology start-up as well as a vintage clothing boutique.
 Her family includes daughter Georgia, son-in-law Taylor (founder of Omaha tech company Appsky) and granddaughter Rowan; son Rain, who lives at Hands of Heartland in Bellevue, Nebraska; and son Noah, a senior at Gretna High School.
-When not starting and running businesses, Natalie likes the quiet of her 80-year-old farmhouse in the country (fun fact: she doesn’t own a TV), home improvement projects, reading, board games and antiquing.
+When not starting and running businesses, Natalie likes home improvement projects, reading, board games and antiquing.
+(Fun fact: she doesn’t own a TV.)
 You might see her around town at live blues music shows.
 She’s the one with the blue-green hair.
 If you see her, say hello!